heliohm/active/README.md

 The Active framework can be used together with normal threads running in parallel.

-The framework is inspired by the QP/C framework from Quantum Leaps - read more about the Active object framework and why you should use it in embedded programming here: https://www.state-machine.com/active-object
+The framework is inspired by the QP/C framework from Quantum Leaps - read more about the active object pattern and why you should use it in embedded programming here: https://www.state-machine.com/active-object

 ## Maintenance